EstebanMqz/Repo-Visualization/README.md

 # ***Repository Visualization Template***

 ## **Description:**
-This repository is a template of a workflow to make my repositories interactive through a web-app displayed in a `diagram.svg` file in the root directory.
+This repository is a template of a workflow to make repositories interactive through a web-app displayed in a `diagram.svg` file in the root directory.

 ### **Example:**
 *Web-interaction with dependencies of a public repository:*